Cyril of Jerusalem

-Cyril is venerated as a saint within the Roman Catholic Church, the Eastern Orthodox Church, Oriental Orthodox Church, and the Anglican Communion.
+Cyril is venerated as a saint within the Roman Catholic Church, the Eastern Orthodox Church, Oriental Orthodox Churches, and the Anglican Communion.
 In 1883, Cyril was declared a Doctor of the Church by Pope Leo XIII.

 The Roman Catholic Church maintains an Optional Memorial for Cyril on 18 March.
 Cyril is remembered in the Church of England with a commemoration on 18 March.
 He should not be confused with Cyril of Alexandria.

 Life and character

 Little is known of his life before he became a bishop; the assignment of his birth to the year 315 rests on conjecture.
 According to Butler, Cyril was born at or near the city of Jerusalem and was well-read in both the writings of the early Christian theologians and the Greek philosophers.

 Cyril was ordained a deacon by Bishop Macarius of Jerusalem in about 335 AD and a priest some eight years later by Bishop Maximus.
 Around the end of 350 AD, he succeeded Maximus in the See of Jerusalem, although the evidence for this relies on the Catecheses written by Cyril where he refers to himself as "bishop".
 Jerome also suggests Cyril was an Arian at this stage.
 (Note: Jerome gives a dark account of this appointment, claiming that Cyril was an Arian, and "was offered the see on Maximus' death on the condition that he would repudiate his ordination at the hands of that Bishop".(Yarnold (2000), p.
 4) Jerome had personal reasons for being malicious, though, and, the story may simply be a case of Cyril conforming to proper church order.
 Young (2004), p.
 186.)

 Cyril is described as a preacher and liturgist by the pilgrim Egeria.